 - Partners have unlimited liability for the debts or liabilities incurred on behalf of the business by other partners

-- Potential disputes may arise that will cause problems to the business, such as over profit sharing and managerial issues
+- Potential disputes may arise that will cause problems for the business, such as over-profit sharing and managerial issues.

-According to section 115 of the Corporations Act 2001 (Cth), the maximum number of partners that a partnership can have is up to 20 partners (with some exceptions).
+According to section 115 of the Corporations Act 2001 (Cth), the maximum number of partners a partnership can have is up to 20 (with some exceptions).

 Starting a business is exciting, but it is important for you to first do your research before deciding on the right business structure.
-If you are planning to have more than 20 partners and do not fall within the exceptions, then a partnership is probably not suitable for your business.
+If you plan to have more than 20 partners and do not fall within the exceptions, then a partnership is probably unsuitable for your business.

-If you are still unsure of the right business structure for you or need your documents reviewed, then get in touch with a business lawyer today.
+If you are still unsure of the right business structure for you or need your documents reviewed, contact a business lawyer today.